dev-goraebap/nestjs-mvc-tools/README.md

 ## Important: Session Dependencies

-**CSRF protection** and **flash message** functionality internally depend on sessions.
-While basic rendering functionality won't cause errors even without active sessions, warning messages will continuously appear and these features won't work properly.
+**CSRF Protection** and **Flash Messages** functionality internally depend on sessions.
+While basic rendering functionality won't error without active sessions, warning messages will continuously appear and these features won't work properly.

-Therefore, sessions must be active to use these features reliably.
+Therefore, sessions must be activated to use these features reliably.

 ```bash
 npm install express-session
 npm install @types/express-session # If types are needed
 ```

-**main.ts configuration:**
+**main.ts Configuration:**

 ```typescript
 import * as session from "express-session";